Chart Color Schemes

 The latest Census data sees Roma Surrounds placing among the least culturally diverse areas in the country when compared across a range of language and cultural background related metrics

-Roma Surrounds was found to have below average cultural diversity, with 87.6% of its population being citizens, 95.4% born in Australia, and 98.3% speaking English only at home.
-The dominant religion is Christianity, comprising 69.7% of the people in Roma Surrounds, compared to 64.6% across Rest of Qld.
-Regarding ancestry, the top three represented groups are Australian (36.8%), English (29.8%), and Scottish (9.4%).
+Roma Surrounds had a cultural diversity index below the average, with 87.6% of its population being citizens, 95.4% born in Australia, and 98.3% speaking English only at home.
+Christianity was the predominant religion in Roma Surrounds, accounting for 69.7% of the population, compared to 64.6% across the Rest of Qld.
+The top three ancestry groups were Australian (36.8%), English (29.8%), and Scottish (9.4%).

-Notably, German is overrepresented at 4.9%, compared to 5.3% regionally, while Australian Aboriginal is underrepresented at 4.7%, compared to 6.7%.
-Irish representation is also slightly higher than regional averages, at 8.8% versus 8.4%.
+Notably, German ancestry was overrepresented at 4.9%, while Australian Aboriginal was underrepresented at 4.7%.
+Irish ancestry was also slightly higher than the regional average at 8.8%.

 Frequently Asked Questions - Diversity